Electronic correlations and flattened band in magnetic Weyl semimetal candidate Co3Sn2S2

-\textbf{Single-particle \textit{ab initio} calculations.} Our single-particle \textit{ab initio} optical conductivity calculations were performed by using the full potential linearized augmented plane wave method implemented in the WIEN2k package \cite{wien2k}.
-The $k$-point mesh for the Brillouin zone integration is $36\times 36\times 36$, and the plane wave cut-off $K_{max}$ is given by $R_{mt}*K_{max}=8.0$.
+\textbf{Single-particle \textit{ab initio} calculations.} Our single-particle \textit{ab initio} optical conductivity calculations were performed at \textit{T} = 0 K in the FM and PM ground states of Co$_{3}$Sn$_{2}$S$_{2}$ by using the full potential linearized augmented plane wave method implemented in the WIEN2k package (see the spin-polarized bands in Supplementary Fig. 1b) \cite{wien2k}.
+The $k$-point mesh for the Brillouin zone integration is $36\times 36\times 36$, and the plane wave cut-off $K_{\rm max}$ is given by $R_{\rm mt}*K_{\rm max}=8.0$.
 The spin-orbit coupling effects are included in our calculations.
 The phonon dispersions were calculated by using the open source code PHONOPY \cite{phonopy}.
 The phonon force constants in real space were calculated based on the density-functional perturbation theory (DFPT) method using Vienna \textit{ab initio} simulation package (VASP) \cite{PhysRevB.54.11169} with a $2\times 2\times 2$ supercell.
 The plane wave energy cut-off was chosen as 400 eV, and a $\Gamma$-centered $k$-point grid with $3\times 3\times 3$ discretization was used.

+Furthermore, we employed two different methods—HSE06 hybrid functional method in VASP package and mBJ method in WIEN2k package to calculate the electronic band structure of FM Co$_3$Sn$_2$S$_2$.
+The electronic band structures calculated by HSE06 hybrid functional method and mBJ method do not exhibit band inversions near the Fermi energy (please see the detailed results in Supplementary Note 3).